Akshay-Jenny/Excel-Projects/README.md

 # Excel-Projects
+Stpes to open the file:
+1) Download The repositories into your systme by clicking Code option then click the button Download ZIP
+2) Next open up excel, click on OPEN option and select the file you downloaded
+3) Now you can view the Vrinda Store Report Sheet and many datas about Vrinda Store.

 Greetings Everyone!
 I'm pleased to share the results of my comprehensive analysis of Vrinda Store, which was conducted using Microsoft Excel.